viamrobotics/docs/static/include/components/apis/generated/motor.md

 **Returns:**

-- [(float64)](https://pkg.go.dev/builtin#float64): The unit returned is the number of revolutions which is intended to be fed back into calls of GoFor.
+- [(float64)](https://pkg.go.dev/builtin#float64): The unit returned is the number of revolutions which is intended to be fed back into calls of `GoFor`.
 - [(error)](https://pkg.go.dev/builtin#error): An error, if one occurred.

 **Example:**